wylazakaria/acme-accounting/README.md

 **Acceptance**

-1. Each requirement should have an accompanying test
+1. Each requirement should have an accompanying test.
+2. Include the HTTP requests you used to test in the code base.
-2. Commit the changes and create a PR for the changes in YOUR OWN repository.
+3. Commit the changes and create a PR for the changes in YOUR OWN repository.

 ### 3. Schema